-- when the PoC/MCPTT server receives the PTC session event from the target MS, or when the PoC/MCPTT server detects that a PTC session event is to the PTC target; - when the Shared XDMS/MCPTT Common Core servers receive the PTC event from the target MS, or when the Shared XDMS/MCPTT Common Core servers detect that a PTC event is sent to the PTC target.
+- when the PoC/MCPTT server detects a PTC session event (e.g. when receiving a PTC signalling message or sends a PTC signalling message to the PTC target; - when the Shared XDMS/MCPTT Common Core servers detects the PTC event (e.g. when receiving a PTC signalling message from the target MS, or when sending a PTC signalling message to the PTC target.